ct-js/docs.ctjs.rocks/docs/Copy.md

 | `gravity`   | `number` | Gravity force, as an amount of `speed` added at each frame.    |
 | `gravityDir`| `number` | Gravity direction (from 0 to 360, default is 90).|

+All the speed and gravity values are measured in pixels per second.

 You can also call `this.addSpeed` to add speed vector to a Copy in a given direction.

 ::: code-tabs#reference